eseidel/space_traders/README.md

 * Could await on sometime other than the network (e.g. a priority queue).
 * Add atomic writes (write to a temp file and then rename).

+To sort:
+* Record requests per-ship?
+Calculate number of requests used per cycle?
+* Add a "storage" behavior to have a place to put unused mounts.
+* Simulate refining
+* Simulate gas siphoning
+* Teach Haulers how to pick up from miners.
+* Make it easier to re-spec miners mid cycle (without throwing away mounts).
+* Add mounts to survey results (so we can compute diamond frequency).
+* Compute survey frequency per-trade symbol.
+* Confirm survey sizes have consistent extraction rates across trade symbols.

 Earning:
 * Keep per-ship logs, so can calculate per-ship efficiency.
 * Use recent earnings-per-second in ship behavior planning.